PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Experiments

+(\textbf{RQ.6}) What is the rationale behind the PTDE paradigm's approach of partitioning the training process into two stages?

+We investigate the research questions using popular MARL testbeds, namely StarCraft II \cite{SMAC} and Google Research Football \cite{GRF}.
+Additionally, we validate RQ.4 through experiments in the Learning to Rank (LTR) scenario \cite{LTR}.
+To our best knowledge, this is the first time that the MARL algorithm has been applied to LTR tasks.

-In this section, we choose StarCraft II and Google Research Football to demonstrate the above research questions since they are the most popular testbeds for MARL algorithms.
-To fully demonstrate the advantages of the PTDE paradigm, we choose two classes of baselines, which are centralized execution algorithms and decentralized execution algorithms, which are described in Table \ref{baselines}.
-In order to demonstrate the effectiveness of agent-specific global information, we choose two centralized execution algorithms CSRL and COPA as contrast experiments, and QMIX\_UGI as ablation experiment.
-Moreover, to verify the effect of algorithm after agent-specific global knowledge distillation, QMIX and QPLEX are chosen as decentralized execution baselines.
-All experiments are mainly conducted based on the PyMARL2 framework \cite{PYMARL2}.
-The results of algorithm are calculated using the same 3 random seeds.
-The details of the algorithm parameters can be seen in appendix.
+For baselines, we categorize them into two classes: centralized execution algorithms and decentralized execution algorithms, outlined in Table \ref{baselines}.
+To showcase the impact of agent-personalized global information, we contrast our approach with two centralized execution algorithms, CSRL and COPA, and perform an ablation experiment using QMIX\_GIU.
+Furthermore, to assess algorithm performance after knowledge distillation, we utilize QMIX and QPLEX as decentralized execution baselines.
+All experiments are conducted using the PyMARL2 framework \cite{PYMARL2} with 8 parallel runners and 3 random seeds.
+Details regarding hyperparameters are available in Table \ref{hyper parameters} in the Appendix.